sensasi-delight/laravel-docker-deployer/README.md

 Just a docker-compose file for the easiest Laravel application deployment with PHP, MySQL and NGINX (LEMP) stack.
 From git hosting to your production machine under Docker environment.
 Optimized for Laravel production environment.

-Currently the Laravel Docker Deployer is only has `php:7.4-fpm` which supported for Laravel 6-8.
-Another flavours still on progress. ~~buy me a coffee~~

 > This document is also available on another languages, please visit the [readmes folder](readmes/).

 ## Features